DeepTrackAI/DeepTrack2/README.md

 # Advanced Tutorials

-This section provides a list of advanced topic tutorials.
+This section provides a list of advanced tutorials.
 The primary focus of these tutorials is to demonstrate the functionalities of individual modules and how they work in relative isolation, helping to provide a better understanding of them and their roles in DeepTrack2.

 - DTAT301 **[deeptrack.features](https://github.com/DeepTrackAI/DeepTrack2/blob/develop/tutorials/3-advanced-topics/DTAT301_features.ipynb)** <a href="https://colab.research.google.com/github/DeepTrackAI/DeepTrack2/blob/develop/tutorials/3-advanced-topics/DTAT301_features.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg"></a>